 Thanks go to Total Greek Yogurt for sending me a “cool” bag containing some of their delicious full fat Greek yogurt.
 I’m a big fan and use it a lot, both in my baking and with savoury dishes.
 It’s a lovely treat on breakfast muesli or granola too.
 You can find recipes for an easy vegan honey almond granola, gluten-free granola or chocolate granola here on Tin and Thyme.

-White Chocolate Yogurt Custard – The Recipe
+White Chocolate and Yogurt Custard

 - 2 egg yolks (large)